Is It Safe to Travel to Turkey in 2026?

 • Security escort may be required

-U.S. government employees need special authorization to travel to the border regions with Syria and Iraq due to safety risks.
+U.S. government employees need special authorization to travel to the border region with Syria and Iraq due to safety risks.

 Traveler Impact